 If you're looking for a simple and easy breakfast that's as spooky as it is festive, look no further.
 With just 2 ingredients and a few minutes of effort, you can have a delicious breakfast that ignites a fright at the table.

-I love making spooky and fun treats for my kids I even do it all year long- at their request).
-It's so much fun and it's a great way to add a little "something extra" to a normal food routine.
+I love making spooky and fun treats for my kids.
+I even do it all year long- at their request).
+It's so much fun, and it's a great way to add a little "something extra" to a normal food routine.

 While I have no doubt that you have your own favorite brand or type of canned cinnamon rolls there is something that is important to note.
 Don't use Pillsbury unless you know that they unroll.

 The brands I have the best luck with happen to be the cheaper store brand stypes and the more expensive ones like Annie's.
 Any would work, as long as it can be unraveled.
-Bake time and the temperature is 100% dependant upon the wrapper's instructions for cinnamon rolls, so bake according to package, after "surgery."
+Bake time and the temperature is 100% dependent upon the wrapper's instructions for cinnamon rolls, so bake according to package, after "surgery."

 So with that in mind, enjoy this cinnamon roll guts recipe!
+Your spooky cinnamon rolls are sure to be delicious.

 The blue will add a better hue to the icing to make it slightly more realistic.
 I always think of intestines as being more purple in color thanks to the blues and reds in our body, if desired you just keep it red, but without the blue, the red will be very vibrant- like Santa's red suit.